-Real estate agents have to keep in contact with prospective buyers and sellers at all times.
-The ability to sell new properties is only one reason.
-Another is to stay top of mind when someone is ready to move and needs the help of a licensed Realtor.
+Real estate agents have to keep in contact with prospective buyers and sellers at all times, which is why real estate email marketing is so important.
+Agencies can use email to sell new properties and stay top of mind when someone is ready to move and needs the help of a licensed realtor.

 If you work in real estate, email marketing is essential to building your business and staying ahead of the competition.
-Have you used email marketing before?
+Have you used email marketing as a real estate agent before?
 If not, get ready to learn about it and how it can help you find more success with your clients!

-On this page, you'll find out why you need an email marketing strategy.
-You'll also learn a few good real estate email strategies, and find out what kind of content will resonate with prospective clients.
+On this page, you'll learn about the benefits of email marketing for realtors, plus discover a few good real estate email strategies, and find out what kind of content will resonate with prospective clients.

 Attract more clients